 If you feel ready to take on a loan, you’ll want to consider the state of your credit first.
 If you have poor credit, you might want to try to raise your score before applying for a new car loan.
 You can take several steps to turn around a bad credit score.
-Your score will rise over time as you eliminate your debts and pay your bills on time.
+Your score will rise as you eliminate your debts and pay your bills on time.

 3. Do the Repairs Cost More Than My Car is Worth?

 Some car experts suggest the 50% rule when determining if you should repair or replace a car.
 This results in moving forward with the work if the cost is less than 50% of the vehicle’s value and shopping for a different ride if the cost is more than 50% of the value.
 The price of a repair, however, doesn’t always paint the complete picture.
 In some cases, it could increase your car’s potential value, which may impact your decision.